Perturbatio/CacheTags/README.md

 You can specify how long the partial will be cached for as well as naming it (to allow you to invalidate it if needed).

+Nesting cacheTags is also possible, meaning that inner content will be cached at least as long as the outer cache is

 ## Installation

 Install it as a composer package with: